 Once the diagnosis is made, therapy is vital and will consist of pain medications, anti-inflammatories, and drugs that can reduce nerve damage.
 Most dogs diagnosed with a herniated disc will be put under anesthesia so that an experienced veterinarian can examine them.

 Since herniated disc disease is uncommon in adult dogs, most owners and their dogs will be kept under anesthesia for a short time.
 The doctor will ensure no spinal cord ruptures resulting from the disc herniation during the procedure.
 Unfortunately, some dogs have permanent damage to their spinal cords even with good treatment and aftercare.
-The good news is that herniated discs are uncommon in dachshunds, and most of the time, treatments and medications can effectively treat them.
+The good news is that herniated discs are uncommon in dachshunds, and most of the time, supplements, treatments and medications can effectively treat them.

 Treatment For Herniated Discs in Dachshunds Without Surgery: How Does It Work?